Why Humidity Matters for Sinus Health

 What Is the Ideal Humidity Level for Sinus Health?

-Maintaining indoor humidity between 35% and 50% is crucial for optimal sinus health.
+Maintaining indoor humidity between 30% and 50% is crucial for optimal sinus health.
 This range helps keep nasal passages moist, facilitating mucus drainage and reducing the risk of sinus infections.
 Humidity levels below 30% can dry out mucous membranes, leading to irritation and increased susceptibility to infections.
 Conversely, levels above 50% can promote the growth of mold and dust mites, which may exacerbate sinus and allergy symptoms .
+The U.S. Environmental Protection Agency likewise advises that you keep indoor humidity between 30–50%.

 How Summer Weather in Indiana Impacts Indoor Humidity